Why Did Jesus Respond to His Enemies with Questions?

 Luke’s account ends with this statement: “Astonished by his answer, they became silent.”

-We’ve got to get away from this idea that Jesus was some weak pushover.
-On the contrary, Christ could spot a fake from about fifty paces and was so brilliant in argumentation that he amazed his enemies and put them to silence.
+We’ve got to get away from this idea that Jesus Christ was some weak pushover.
+On the contrary, he could spot a fake from about fifty paces and was so brilliant in argumentation that he amazed his enemies and put them to silence.
 They even feared him (Mark 11:18).

 Related Topics: